Xe/site/blog/templeos-2-god-the-rng-2019-05-29.markdown

 ---
-title: "TempleOS: 2 - god the RNG"
+title: "TempleOS: 2 - god, the Random Number Generator"
 date: 2019-05-29
 series: TempleOS
 ---

-# TempleOS: 2 - `god` the RNG
+# TempleOS: 2 - `god`, the Random Number Generator

 The [last post](https://christine.website/blog/templeos-1-installation-and-basic-use-2019-05-20) covered a lot of the basic usage of TempleOS.
 This post is going to be significantly different, as I'm going to be porting part of the TempleOS kernel to WebAssembly as a live demo.